asifrahaman13/github-crawlers/README.md

 ![Alt text](<Screenshot from 2023-07-02 19-24-29.png>)

 Wait for couple of minutes if you want to see the results in the interface.
-Otherwise you will get personalized email if you have choosen it.
+Otherwise, you will get a personalized email if you have chosen it.

 You will get a detailed analysis like this:

 ![Alt text](<Screenshot from 2023-07-02 19-35-18.png>)

-Click on the link if you want to visit the respository too.
+Click on the link if you want to visit the repository too.

-Want more? check your email 📨.
+Want more?
+Check your email 📨.
 You will get details about the user as well as the codes in the repository.

 HOW TO RUN IN LOCAL SYSTEM?